githubsands/keyrock-main/README.md

 Orderbook is ran with multiplie threads.
 One for writing to the orderbook the others for reading the orderbook

+# Building

+Builds are done through the build script (build.rs).
+The script reads the config file and runs procedural macros on the code base.
+The config file's "orderbook.exchange_count" and exchange's exchange array length must be equal or the build script will fail.

+Deployment team work flow goes as this: (1) edit the `config.yaml` with necessary exchanges and then run the build script from the root directory (cargo build).

+Files changed by the build script are:

+(1) orderbook/src/lib.rs

 ## Components

 ### ExchangeStream

 Runs both http snapshot streams and websocket streams.
-Can handle retriggering the http snapshot stream but currently is not implemented in the Orderbook/ExchangeController.
+Can handle retriggering the http snapshot stream but it currently is not implemented in the Orderbook/ExchangeController.

 Future work: Ideally these streams are done purely on the stack but this must be verified.
 Correct sequencing of orderbook snapshots and depth updates through their timestamps